If you require office ergonomic assistance, follow these steps:

 ***EHS does not provide recommendations for acquiring sit-stand workstations or other specialized ergonomic equipment. ***

 Specialized ergonomic equipment may be provided to employees who have ongoing restrictions and limitations due to documented conditions.
 If your medical condition interferes with your ability to do your job, contact Health & Well-Being to discuss the possibility of a workplace accommodation.

-- Office Ergonomics Infographic
+- University of Toronto Office Ergonomics Standard (PDF)